Skip to main content

 BCCNM resource centre

-On April 1, 2026, the Health Professions and Occupations Act (HPOA) will take effect, replacing the current Health Professions Act (HPA).
-At the same time, a new, combined nursing and midwifery regulation will come into effect, complemented by supporting regulations.
+The Health Professions and Occupations Act (HPOA) took effect April 1, 2026, replacing the Health Professions Act (HPA).
+At the same time, a new, combined nursing and midwifery regulation took effect, complemented by supporting regulations.
 Most of the changes impact regulatory colleges, as opposed to licensees.
 There is no change to day-to-day practice for nurses and midwives.

 Below are links to resources and information.
 Don't see what you're looking for?
 Email communications@bccnm.ca